Keyboard shortcuts

 Debug

-Debug information is printed to standard out by setting the environment variable RUST_LOG=debug before the call to readstat.
+Debug information is printed to standard error by setting the environment variable RUST_LOG=debug before the call to readstat.

 ⚠️ This is quite verbose!
 If using the preview or data subcommand, will write debug information for every single value!